bibanon/ayase/README.md

 Our criteria for default HTML Templates is historical significance that match archived data with the period appropriate theming for the original boards they came from, and most of all an avoidance of anything but HTML5, basic CSS, and ECMAScript unless absolutely necessary.

-Only the progrider and foolfuuka template is currently built.
+Only the progrider and foolfuuka template are currently built.

-### Foolfuuka Template
+### FoolFuuka Template

-Pulled directly from Foolfuuka, this jinja2 template seeks to replicate all Foolfuuka funtionality with a lighter and more efficient code base.
+Pulled directly from FoolFuuka, this jinja2 template seeks to replicate all FoolFuuka funtionality with a lighter and more efficient code base.

 ![Index](foolfuuka-index.png)